 Management uses non-GAAP adjusted results to evaluate operating and financial performance in light of business objectives and for planning purposes.
 Applied believes these measures enhance investors' ability to review the Company's business from the same perspective as management and facilitate comparisons of this period's results with prior periods.
 The non-GAAP adjusted results presented below exclude the impact of the following, where applicable: certain discrete tax items; restructuring charges and any associated adjustments; certain acquisition-related costs; impairments of assets, goodwill, or investments; and/or gain or loss on sale of facilities.
 These non-GAAP adjusted measures are not in accordance with GAAP and may differ from non-GAAP methods of accounting and reporting used by other companies.
 The presentation of this additional information should not be considered a substitute for results prepared in accordance with GAAP.

-The following tables present a reconciliation of the GAAP and non-GAAP adjusted consolidated results for the three months ended January 27, 2013, October 28, 2012 and January 29, 2012:
+The following tables present a reconciliation of the GAAP and non-GAAP adjusted consolidated results:

 APPLIED MATERIALS, INC.

 UNAUDITED RECONCILIATION OF GAAP TO NON-GAAP ADJUSTED RESULTS